-Virtual program challenges: These challenges are meant to be just that, challenging.
+- Programming Lessons: An hour of class time will be devoted to programming in R together.
+Please make sure to read the assigned chapters and view the video lectures before each weeks classes so that you are ready to program in class.
+These lessons will occur on Mondays throughout the semester.
+These weekly lessons will review key information from the weekly reading assignments.
+Lessons will also be recorded on zoom and will be available online. - Program challenges: These challenges are meant to be just that, challenging.
 They should also be fun.
 I encourage you to think creatively and collaboratively.
 Getting stuck or not finishing all the steps is expected and encouraged.
 This is how learning works.
 Always start with step (1) and then continue to each step as time permits.
 Don't worry about completing each step.
 Document your code for each step.
 You may wish to come back to some of the harder steps as you progress through the course.
 Note that some of the steps may ask you to use skills we have not yet covered in the course.
 Don't worry about these steps now but definitely think through the programming logic if you are stuck and make plans to come back to try them once you feel ready.
+The program challenges will occur on Wednesdays throughout the semester. - In class reading discussion: Occasionally over the course of the term, we will read and discuss an academic article.
+Please read these articles prior to the class date. - Offline video: We will watch a few short videos about data science in some classes. - Readings for the week: Assigned readings (book chapters or articles).
+Please make sure to read these articles prior to the Wednesday class each week.